wendyverdonk93/docs/content/tools/flexible_3d/_index.md

 ## How it works

 [Fraud related chargebacks](/faq/chargebacks/what-is-a-chargeback) can be avoided altogether by using 3D Secure, given the extra layer of security imposed by the cardholder needing to identify him or herself.
-Fraud-based chargebacks are no longer possible when using the 3D secure.
+Fraud-based chargebacks are no longer possible when using the 3D Secure.

 **Example 1:**
 Credit card transactions which are processed with the 3D Secure verification, require a form of authentication of the customer during a payment process.
-When the 3D secure is required upon releasing a payment, setting the Flexible 3D to _false_, will disable the 3D secure verification process.
+When the 3D Secure is required upon releasing a payment, setting the Flexible 3D to _false_, will disable the 3D Secure verification process.
 Resulting in releasing a payment that is **"Not Enrolled, Liability".**

 **Example 2:**
 When Flexible 3D is set on _true_, the verification is mandatory to finalize and release a successful payment.
 Credit card transactions which were originally processed without the 3D Secure protocol are now required to complete the 3D Secure verification too.
 By enforcing this measure - finalizing the payment only upon completing the 3D Secure verification - all released payments will be enrolled with the 3D authentication. **3D Secure Result: Enrolled Liability**

-**Flexible 3D Secure and Dynamic 3D Secure settings** Activating Flexible 3D secure will override the rules of the Dynamic 3D settings.
+**Flexible 3D Secure and Dynamic 3D Secure settings** Activating Flexible 3D Secure will override the rules of the Dynamic 3D settings.
 For more information about Dynamic 3D Secure, please refer to the page, [Dynamic 3D, What it is](/tools/server2server/3d-dynamics)

 ## Available for?

-Flexible 3D is a feature that allows you to enable/disable 3D secure at an API level.
+Flexible 3D is a feature that allows you to enable/disable 3D Secure at an API level.

 For Full API calls on [Flexible 3D](/api/#flexible-3d), please refer to the API section on our documentation.